133usr/Good-tree/README.md

     -removed sun nothing happend
     -removed sunlight nothing happend
 3. Removing rotation
+    -didn't worked either

+4. Okay I got it May be the issue is line 417 if (rotate) update controls the controls keep updating causing heaps. this is it (may be) -but no it is not Its still hanging
+    -didn't worked

+**THUS I NEED TO ADD ALL THE ABOVE 1 2 3 4 BACK TO THE SCRIPT

+5. Making ground smaller
     -

-Final- Okay I got it May be the issue is line 417 if (rotate) update controls the controls keep updating causing heaps. this is it (may be)

 # Forests (CMPT 361 Assignment 3 Problem 2 )